syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

-{% highlight VB %}'Creates a new PDF document.
+{% highlight vbnet %}'Creates a new PDF document.

 Dim pdfDocument As New PdfDocument()